OuaisBien/discrete_event/README.md

 method <code>genInterArrivalTime()</code>.</li>
 <li>The service time is modelled as an exponential random variable, characterized by a
 single parameter, service rate μ.
 The method <code>genServiceTime()</code> from the class <code>RandomGenerator</code> can be used to generate the service time.
+This is only determined when a customer finishes waiting though, and hence <code>DoubleStream</code> is used to defer the determination of service length.
 Specifically, each time a customer is being served, a <code>DONE</code> event is generated and scheduled.
 The <code>DONE</code> event generated will have a timestamp of T + now, where T is generated with the method <code>genServiceTime()</code>.</li>